Nelson-Christensen/BTPeripheral/README.md

 To run with sony camera install "imaging edge desktop" then change the Automator script to
 ```
 on run {input, parameters}
+	set cameraConnected to 0
+	repeat while cameraConnected = 0

+		set USB_Drives to {}
+		set USB to paragraphs of (do shell script "system_profiler SPUSBDataType -detailLevel basic")
+		repeat with i from 1 to (count of USB)

+			if item i of USB contains "ILCE-7RM3" then
+				set cameraConnected to 1

+			end if
+		end repeat
+		delay 1
+	end repeat

 	tell application "Finder"
 		activate